ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 There can be numerous reasons why IP Fabric did not discover a device from Day 0: incorrectly configured devices, AAA outage, insufficient authorization privileges, just to name a few.
-First, we will take a look at some tables to help you find these and then show how to use the **Connectivity Report** to debug them.
+First, we will look at some tables to help you find these and then show how to use the **Connectivity Report** to debug them.

-### Vendor Specific Troubleshooting
+### Vendor-Specific Troubleshooting

 You may notice that some devices of a certain vendor are not being discovered.
 Please read through the [Known Issues](../../releases/index.md) to ensure a bug has not been already raised or a fix suggested.
-For instance, some firewall vendors require elevated or `admin` profiles in order to pull all data.
+For instance, some firewall vendors require elevated or `admin` profiles to pull all data.

 ### Technology Tables